vmware-archive/vprobe-toolkit/README.md

     sudo apt-get install ghc

-For ws7.x you will need a recent version of the OCaml compiler.
+For ws7.x you will need to have java installed on your system.
+If you don't have java, or you wish to compile the "native" Emmett compiler you will need a recent version of the Ocaml compiler.
 On debian-based systems run

     sudo apt-get install ocaml-nox

-We also provide a mechanism to compile the Emmett compiler into Java byte codes.
+We also provide mechanism to re-compile the Emmett compiler into Java byte codes.
 The generated executable is a .jar file which you can run with any platform that has a recent version of the Java Runtime (JRE).

 Getting Started
 ---------------
+If you have java, simply add the bin directory to your path, e.g.

+    export PATH=\$PATH:$dir/bin # (sh, bash, zsh)
+ or
+    setenv PATH \$PATH:$dir/bin # (csh, tcsh)

-Run the install.sh script to compile the Emmett compiler and follow the instructions on the screen.
-You can then try running some of the samples in the cookbook directory.
+If you don't have java then first run the install.sh script to compile the Emmett compiler and then follow the instructions on the screen.

+You are now ready to trye some of the samples in the cookbook directory.

 Running VProbes
 ---------------